Ghost-ikon/LobbyBotMaker-Commands/README.md

 `sitout` - Make your bot look like it is in the sitting out state.

-`sitin` - Remove your bot from the sitting out state. :link:
+`sitin` - Remove your bot from the sitting out state.

 `ready` - Make your bot ready up.